Scandinavia and the World

 I have friends and family with mental health problems who can't work and some can't be trusted to save money for bills, so the government make sure to put some of the money they receive every month aside for them so they can pay rent and won't have to go without heat or water.
 They try to keep a roof over everyone's head.

-Norway Sweden America Denmark
+Sweden Norway Denmark America

 2nd March 2018